Advertisement

 Autism: a basic definition

-Autism spectrum disorder is a neurological condition that manifests in a variety of ways, affecting communication, behavior, and social interaction.
-The spectrum covers a wide range of symptoms and issues and affects each person differently.
-Experts consider autism a "developmental disorder" because symptoms usually appear in the first couple years of life and affect development.
-Anyone can have autism, regardless of age, race, ethnicity, or economic background.
+Experts classify autism as a “developmental disorder” because symptoms usually appear in the first few years of life and affect development.
+Anyone can have autism, regardless of age, race, ethnicity, or background.

 Fake Dictionary, Dictionary definition of the word autism.